elaforge/karya/doc/INSTALL.md

 ### cabal way

-For whatever reason cabal doesn't install binary dependencies automatically, and it doesn't know how to do dependencies between them, so first run:
+Old cabal won't install binary dependencies automatically.
+You probably don't have a cabal this old, but in case you do:

     # These must be separate command lines!
 Cabal is not smart about binaries.
     cabal install alex happy
     cabal install c2hs cpphs

-New cabal with nix-style builds might have fixed this.

 To install the needed haskell dependencies, type:

-    cabal sandbox init  # if you're afraid to screw up your haskell installation cabal v1-install --only-dependencies
+    cabal v1-install --only-dependencies

+This uses the global package db, and it must since new cabal has removed the sandbox option.
+In addition, v1 commands are probably on life-support and will eventually be removed.
+However, v2 commands are still incomplete and poorly documented, in that they lack an `install --only-dependencies` equivalent where I can get a package-db of the deps needed.

-The actual build is with shake, but there's a dummy cabal file with just dependencies to make install easier.
+The actual build is with shake, I only use cabal to install hackage dependencies.

 If you want to build the documentation: